dreasgrech/ACEBetterDeltaBar/README.md

 ## Options

-**OPTIONS** in the app drawer opens the settings.
+**OPTIONS** in the app drawer opens the settings; with ACE UI App Loader 0.27.0 or newer, so does a right-click on the bar.
 Point at a setting and a line at the foot of the window says what it does.
 Everything you change is kept, through the HUD reload and a restart.
 Click a section header to fold it.
 Defaults in bold.

 <p align="center">
 <img width="782" height="526" alt="image" src="https://github.com/user-attachments/assets/c4445eca-0d39-4944-ae6d-fcd206bff457" />